pdf-raku/FontConfig-raku/docs/FontConfig.md

 The full list of properties is extensive and implementation dependant.
 For more properties,

-  * see [FontConfig properties](https://www.freedesktop.org/software/fontconfig/fontconfig-user.html), which listsmany properties.
+  * see [FontConfig properties](https://www.freedesktop.org/software/fontconfig/fontconfig-user.html), which lists many properties.

   * The `query-info` method returns a pattern with all suported properties for a given face